 Getting Started with Phpmyadmin

 To access Phpmyadmin on your localhost use the following URL:

-When you have logged into Phpmyadmin panel it should be something like this:
+When you have logged into the Phpmyadmin panel it should be something like this:

-On the left side of the panel you should see a list of databases that you have created.
-On the top there is a menu that includes databases, SQL, Status, Users, Export, Import, Settings and others.
-You will use this Phpmyadmin panel to make edits on your database and save those changes.
+On the left side of the panel, you should see a list of databases that you have created.
+On the top, there is a menu that includes databases, SQL, Status, Users, Export, Import, Settings, and others.
+You will use this Phpmyadmin panel to make edits to your database and save those changes.